 Can Medek help with mental health issues?

-If you are presently under the care of a mental health provider, we may be able to do prescription refills (provided the medication is not a controlled substance which is against our prescription policy).
+If you are presently under the care of a mental health provider, it may be possible to do prescription refills (provided the medication is not a controlled substance which is against our prescription policy).
 The $10 per visit fee is still applicable for a visit requesting a prescription refill.
-If you’re concerned that you might have anxiety or depression, speak to one of our Board Certified Medical Providers about your symptoms.
-Our Providers may recommend that you seek a local mental health Provider.
+If you’re concerned that you might have anxiety or depression, speak to a Board Certified Medical Providers about your symptoms through the Medek app.
+The Healthcare Provider may recommend that you seek a local mental health provider.

 If my ailment cannot be treated through telemedicine – should I still discuss with a Healthcare Provider?

-For health issues that are not emergencies, our Healthcare Providers can offer insight and advice.
+For health issues that are not emergencies, Healthcare Providers reached through Medek can offer insight and advice.
 Often a Provider can give you an assessment of your condition and make a recommendation on what the next step of treatment should be.
 Please note that the $10 per visit fee would still be applicable.

 Will I be able to get a prescription today?

-Yes, if our Healthcare Providers determine that a prescription is needed.
+Yes, if the Healthcare Provider determine that a prescription is needed.
 That prescription will be electronically sent to a local participating pharmacy for purchase and pick-up.
-Medek does not prescribe Elective Medications, Narcotic Pain Relievers, or any other drug that is listed as a “Controlled Substance” by the U.S. Drug Enforcement Agency or regulated under State law.
+Prescriptions cannot be written for Elective Medications, Narcotic Pain Relievers, or any other drug that is listed as a “Controlled Substance” by the U.S. Drug Enforcement Agency or regulated under State law.

 Can I get an existing prescription refilled?